cameronDz/BioTap/README.md

 reenter the tap sequence, with a score deciding how close the user was to the original sequence.

+## Updates List

+#### Task/Wish List for next commits into master branch

+- [ ] Update title that appears for Application on Android devices to be "BioTap" rather than "MainMenu".
+- [ ] Find/create and icon for application.
+- [ ] Add thorough how to page explaining how application works/should be used.
+A "How-To-Use" Activity section.
+- [ ] Update package name to be standard format of com.pistachio.biotap, instead of pistachio.com.biotap
+- [ ] After package update, remove old packaged application from Play Store, and upload new packaged application.

 ## Update List

 ###### 01 April 2018